TuftsRT/guides/source/hpc/application/hpc-desktop.md

 # HPC Desktop

 The HPC Desktop provides a full linux graphical desktop environment accessible via web browser.

-Replacement for use cases previously served via FastX.
+This is a good replacement for use cases previously served via FastX.

+Software commonly run:
+- Matlab
+- Stata
+- Ansys